Allowing Diverse Human Resources to Excel

 Targeting women employees who hope to be appointed to management positions and their direct supervisors, the Company is conducting a Career Development Program for Women.
 This educational program has been put in place with the aim of fostering awareness and gaining the achievements appropriate for management positions.
 We have been continually conducting this program as essential training across the entire Group since fiscal 2016.

 It would appear that attitudes of the female employees themselves are changing, with comments from those participating in the training including, “I’d like to change the organization so that women can participate more in decision making” and “I am no longer worried about becoming a manager.”

 Balanced Support for Child Rearing and Nursing CareSupporting Flexible Workstyles in Tune with Life Events

-In addition to system upgrades that go beyond those stipulated under law, the childcare support system is covered in a guidebook, which summarizes the necessary information to support a flexible workstyle from pregnancy to childcare leave, and working mother know-how is posted on the Company intranet.
-To encourage male employees to participate in childcare, the first five working days of childcare leave are paid, and we are advancing system acquisition for male employees whose children have just been born and their superiors.
+In addition to system upgrades that go beyond those stipulated under law, the childcare support system is covered in a guidebook, which summarizes the necessary information to support a flexible workstyle, including from pregnancy to childcare leave, and working mother know-how is posted on the Company intranet.
+To encourage male employees to participate in childcare, the first five working days of childcare leave are paid, and we are advancing the use of a system for male employees whose children have just been born and their superiors.

-Number of Women in Management Positions and Percentage of Women Hires
+Number of Women in Management Positions and Ratio of Women to Total Hires

 Number of Women Directors and Managers